A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large

-Nowadays, AI R\&D thrives on the activity of global practitioners from many different kinds of organizations, who engage to share knowledge and collaborate on the development and maintenance of various projects and artifacts in the wider open source AI ecosystem, spanning OSS, open datasets, open models, open science projects, open standards, and open hardware~\cite{white_model_2024}.
+Nowadays, AI R\&D thrives on the activity of global practitioners from many different kinds of organisations, who engage to share knowledge and collaborate on the development and maintenance of various projects and artefacts in the wider open source AI ecosystem, spanning OSS, open datasets, open models, open science projects, open standards, and open hardware~\cite{white_model_2024}.
 In particular, the widespread proliferation of open models---that is, AI models where the model parameters (i.e., weights and biases) and model architecture are publicly released under open source licenses along with model documentation~\cite{white_model_2024}---is fostering a vibrant ecosystem of collaborative research and innovation in AI, with almost two million models, including many powerful large language models (LLMs), now hosted on Hugging Face Hub~\cite{huggingface_models_2024}.
-With a growing community of millions of practitioners around the world releasing, reusing, and remixing millions of artifacts on a daily basis, progress on open LLMs is accelerating and simultaneously branching into diverse application areas for domain and regional relevance.
+With a growing community of millions of practitioners around the world releasing, reusing, and remixing millions of artefacts daily, progress on open LLMs is accelerating and branching into diverse application areas for domain and regional relevance.